THE 3 STAGES FOR SUCCESSFUL BUSINESS MANAGEMENT

 STAGE 3: Follow-Through

 It’s easy to fall into the trap of assuming your management duties are finalised after the delegation and follow-up stages.
-People often miss the third and most important stage of management – the follow-through.
-At the end of the day, you can delegate and trust someone to complete the task responsibly, but the ownership still lies with you.
-So cover all of your bases and make sure the task actually pans out from start to finish.
-Remember, if it doesn’t happen this is when you’re likely to see detrimental damage to how your business performs.
-By making sure the task gets done to the highest standard without any confusion or assumption, the end result will always manifest from your solid action plan.
+People often miss the third and most crucial stage of management – the follow-through.
+You can delegate and trust someone to complete the task responsibly, but the onus still lies with you.
+So cover all of your bases and make sure the job pans out from start to finish.
+Remember, if it doesn’t happen, this is when you’re likely to see detrimental damage to how your business performs.
+By making sure the task gets done to the highest standard without any confusion or assumption, the result will always manifest from your solid action plan.
 And that’s why stage 3 is called the follow-through.

-The follow-through is also considered to be the hardest obstacle to overcome.
-Keep in mind that there’s lots of reasons why the delegation aspect might not be happening immediately, and there will be things you’ll have to fix along the way.
-But with these 3 stages for successful business management, you can have peace of mind knowing that your efforts will achieve the best possible results.
+The follow-through is also considered to be the most formidable obstacle to overcome.
+Keep in mind that there are lots of reasons why the delegation aspect might not be happening immediately.
+There will be things you’ll have to fix along the way.
+But with these three stages for successful business management, you can have peace of mind knowing that your efforts will achieve the best possible results.

 The 3 Stages for Successful Business Management in Summary:

 1) Delegate and have people to delegate tasks to.
-Make sure that person is sufficiently trained at the job to begin with.
+Make sure that person is sufficiently trained at the job to allow them to be a success.

 2) Follow-Up and make sure everything stays on track.